Thursday November 20, 2014, 14.00-18.00

-This Ethical Forum wants to stimulate reflection about the following question:
+The aim of this Ethical Forum is to stimulate reflection on the following question: